Creamy white chocolate frosting sandwiched between two soft and chewy Gingersnaps — the perfect combination!

-There are so many flavours I love with white chocolate during the holidays: mint, spice, orange, cranberry… I could go on.
+There are so many flavours I love during the holidays: white chocolate, mint, spice, orange, cranberry… I could go on.
 It just works, right?

 Now, I know my share of white chocolate haters.
 And I get it.
 It’s just not chocolate.